dapr/quickstarts/workflows/python/sdk/README.md

 # Dapr workflows

 In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
-The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a state store.
+The console app starts and manages an order processing workflow.

 This quickstart includes one project: